Designing a 5V Power Supply: A Comprehensive Guide

-- Design a 5V DC output power supply with an input of 220V AC, a current output of 250mA, and a ripple factor of 3%.
+- Design a 5V DC output power supply with an input of 220V AC, delivering a current output of 250mA and maintaining a ripple factor of 3%.

-- Achieve load and line voltage regulation within a 3% tolerance.
+- Achieve load and line voltage regulation within a 3% tolerance range.

-Generally, a power supply block diagram consists of the following components:
+Typically, a power supply block diagram comprises the following components:

 - The Input Transformer